SofiaDeAlessandre/tp-ahorradas/README.md

-Project AhorraADAs for the Frontend Development Bootcamp in ADA ITW
+Project AhorrADAs for the Frontend Development Bootcamp in ADA ITW

 Deployment:

-Description: AhorradADAs allows you to keep a record of your expenses and earnings
+Description: AhorrADAs allows you to keep a record of your expenses and earnings

 Technologies:
-HTML
+HTML,
-Tailwind
+Tailwind,
 JavaScript

 Authors:
-Sofía De Alessandre
+Sofía De Alessandre,
 Luciana Zaracho

 January 2024